-Chief executive officer (CEO) transition
+Chief financial officer (CFO) transition

-Vikesh Ramsunder resigned as CEO and an executive director effective 31 December 2021.
-He continued to provide consultancy services to the group until 31 August 2022.
-As a consequence of his resignation his outstanding short- and long-term incentive awards lapsed.
+Michael Fleming retired as CFO and an executive director effective 31 December 2022.
+As a consequence of his retirement his outstanding short and long-term incentive awards were paid on a prorated basis in accordance with the applicable scheme rules.

-Bertina Engelbrecht was appointed as CEO with effect from 1 January 2022 and her total remuneration (which includes annual guaranteed pay, short-term incentive and long term incentive multiples) was adjusted from that date as outlined on pages 18 and 20 of the implementation report.
+Gordon Traill was appointed as CFO with effect from 1 January 2023 and his total remuneration (which includes annual guaranteed pay, short-term incentive and long-term incentive multiples) was adjusted from that date as outlined on pages 17 and 19 of the implementation report.